-Cardiac Toxicities:
+Cardiac Toxicities

-New onset or worsening of pre-existing cardiac failure (e.g., congestive heart failure, pulmonary edema, decreased ejection fraction), restrictive cardiomyopathy, myocardial ischemia, and myocardial infarction including fatalities have occurred following administration of Kyprolis.
-In clinical studies with Kyprolis, these events typically occurred early in the course of Kyprolis therapy (< 5 cycles).
+New onset or worsening of preexisting cardiac failure (e.g., congestive heart failure, pulmonary edema, decreased ejection fraction), restrictive cardiomyopathy, myocardial ischemia, and myocardial infarction including fatalities have occurred following administration of Kyprolis.
 Death due to cardiac arrest has occurred within a day of Kyprolis administration.

-Withhold Kyprolis for Grade 3 or 4 cardiac adverse events until recovery, and consider whether to restart Kyprolis at 1 dose level reduction based on a benefit/risk assessment.
-While adequate hydration is required prior to each dose in Cycle 1, all patients should also be monitored for evidence of volume overload, especially patients at risk for cardiac failure.
+Withhold Kyprolis for Grade 3 or 4 cardiac adverse events until recovery, and consider whether to restart Kyprolis based on a benefit/risk assessment.

+Adequate hydration is required prior to each dose in Cycle 1.
+Monitor all patients for evidence of volume overload, especially patients at risk for cardiac failure.
 Adjust total fluid intake as clinically appropriate in patients with baseline cardiac failure or who are at risk for cardiac failure.

-In patients ≥ 75 years of age, the risk of cardiac failure is increased.
-Patients with New York Heart Association Class III and IV heart failure, recent myocardial infarction, and conduction abnormalities uncontrolled by medications were not eligible for the clinical trials.
-These patients may be at greater risk for cardiac complications.
+Patients ≥ 75 years, the risk of cardiac failure is increased.
+Patients with New York Heart Association Class III and IV heart failure, recent myocardial infarction, and conduction abnormalities may be at greater risk for cardiac complications.

-Acute Renal Failure:
+Acute Renal Failure

-Cases of acute renal failure have occurred in patients receiving Kyprolis.
-Renal insufficiency adverse events (renal impairment, acute renal failure, renal failure) have occurred with an incidence of approximately 8% in a randomized controlled trial.
+Cases of acute renal failure and renal insufficiency adverse events (renal impairment, acute renal failure, renal failure) have occurred in patients receiving Kyprolis.
 Acute renal failure was reported more frequently in patients with advanced relapsed and refractory multiple myeloma who received Kyprolis monotherapy.
-This risk was greater in patients with a baseline reduced estimated creatinine clearance (calculated using Cockcroft and Gault equation).
+This risk was greater in patients with a baseline reduced estimated creatinine clearance.
 Monitor renal function with regular measurement of the serum creatinine and/or estimated creatinine clearance.
 Reduce or withhold dose as appropriate.

-Tumor Lysis Syndrome:
+Tumor Lysis Syndrome

-Cases of tumor lysis syndrome (TLS), including fatal outcomes, have been reported in patients who received Kyprolis.
-Patients with multiple myeloma and a high tumor burden should be considered to be at greater risk for TLS.
-Ensure that patients are well hydrated before administration of Kyprolis in Cycle 1, and in subsequent cycles as needed.
+Cases of Tumor Lysis Syndrome (TLS), including fatal outcomes, have occurred in patients receiving Kyprolis.
+Patients with multiple myeloma and a high tumor burden should be considered at greater risk for TLS.
+Adequate hydration is required prior to each dose in Cycle 1, and in subsequent cycles as needed.
 Consider uric acid lowering drugs in patients at risk for TLS.
-Monitor for evidence of TLS during treatment and manage promptly including interruption of Kyprolis until TLS is resolved.
+Monitor for evidence of TLS during treatment and manage promptly.
+Withhold Kyprolis until TLS is resolved.

-Pulmonary Toxicity:
+Pulmonary Toxicity

-Acute Respiratory Distress Syndrome (ARDS), acute respiratory failure, and acute diffuse infiltrative pulmonary disease such as pneumonitis and interstitial lung disease have occurred in less than 1% of patients receiving Kyprolis.
+Acute Respiratory Distress Syndrome (ARDS), acute respiratory failure, and acute diffuse infiltrative pulmonary disease such as pneumonitis and interstitial lung disease have occurred in patients receiving Kyprolis.
 Some events have been fatal.
 In the event of drug-induced pulmonary toxicity, discontinue Kyprolis.

-Pulmonary Hypertension:
+Pulmonary Hypertension

-Pulmonary arterial hypertension (PAH) was reported in approximately 1% of patients treated with Kyprolis and was Grade 3 or greater in less than 1% of patients.
+Pulmonary arterial hypertension (PAH) was reported in patients treated with Kyprolis.
 Evaluate with cardiac imaging and/or other tests as indicated.
-Withhold Kyprolis for pulmonary 11 hypertension until resolved or returned to baseline and consider whether to restart Kyprolis based on a benefit/risk assessment.
+Withhold Kyprolis for PAH until resolved or returned to baseline and consider whether to restart Kyprolis based on a benefit/risk assessment.

-Dyspnea:
+Dyspnea

-Dyspnea was reported in 28% of patients treated with Kyprolis and was Grade 3 or greater in 4% of patients.
+Dyspnea was reported in patients treated with Kyprolis.
 Evaluate dyspnea to exclude cardiopulmonary conditions including cardiac failure and pulmonary syndromes.
 Stop Kyprolis for Grade 3 or 4 dyspnea until resolved or returned to baseline.
 Consider whether to restart Kyprolis based on a benefit/risk assessment.

-Hypertension:
+Hypertension